-During the financial year, no option to take up unissued shares of the company or any corporation in the group was granted.
+During the reporting year, no option to take up unissued shares of the company or any corporation in the group was granted.

-6. Options Exercised
+6. OPTIONS EXERCISED

-During the financial year, there were no shares of the company or any corporation in the group issued by virtue of the exercise of an option to take up unissued shares.
+During the reporting year, there were no shares of the company or any corporation in the group issued by virtue of the exercise of an option to take up unissued shares.